AmrutaCh/espmqtt/README.md

 ## Features

 - Based on: https://github.com/tuanpmt/esp_mqtt
-- Support MQTT over TCP, SSL with mbedtls, MQTT over Websocket, MQTT over Webscoket Secure
+- Support MQTT over TCP, SSL with mbedtls, MQTT over Websocket, MQTT over Websocket Secure
 - Easy to setup with URI
 - Multiple instances (Multiple clients in one application)
 - Support subscribing, publishing, authentication, will messages, keep alive pings and all 3 QoS levels (it should be a fully functional client).